MicrosoftDocs/dynamics365smb-docs-pr.en-nz/business-central/design-details-internal-warehouse-flows.md

 ---
-title: Design Details - Internal Warehouse Flows
+title: Design Details - Internal Warehouse Flows | Microsoft Docs
-description: Flow between bins centres on picking components and putting away end items for assembly or production orders and ad-hoc movements, without source documents.
+description: The flow of items between bins at a company location centres on picking components and putting away end items for assembly or production orders and ad-hoc movements, such as bin replenishments, without a relation to source documents.
 author: SorenGP
 ms.service: dynamics365-business-central
-ms.topic: conceptual
+ms.topic: article
 ms.devlang: na
 ms.tgt_pltfrm: na
 ms.workload: na
 ms.search.keywords: ''
-ms.date: 06/15/2021
+ms.date: 04/01/2020
-ms.author: edupont
+ms.author: sgroespe
-ms.openlocfilehash: 6749921fc02776fc267f7f40cde7ccea4b8fe6cf
+ms.openlocfilehash: 7fa2f139935e279af47548b5c8e8a28b84845521
-ms.sourcegitcommit: a7cb0be8eae6ece95f5259d7de7a48b385c9cfeb
+ms.sourcegitcommit: 88e4b30eaf6fa32af0c1452ce2f85ff1111c75e2
 ms.translationtype: HT
 ms.contentlocale: en-NZ
-ms.lasthandoff: 07/08/2021
+ms.lasthandoff: 04/01/2020
-ms.locfileid: "6441763"
+ms.locfileid: "3185340"
 ---
 # <a name="design-details-internal-warehouse-flows"></a>Design Details: Internal Warehouse Flows
 The flow of items between bins at a company location centres on picking components and putting away end items for assembly or production orders and ad-hoc movements, such as bin replenishments, without a relation to source documents.
 The scope and nature of the involved activities vary between basic and advanced warehousing.